Enjoy Art in the Heart of Nature at Kobe Rokko Meets Art 2025: beyond

 - Written by: LIVE JAPAN Editor

-Kobe Rokko Meets Art 2025 beyond (hereafter Kobe Rokko Meets Art) is a contemporary art festival held on top of Mt.
+Kobe Rokko Meets Art 2025 beyond is a contemporary art festival held on top of Mt.
 Rokko in Kobe.
-This year, it will be held for about a hundred days starting August 23.
-If you’re traveling to the Kansai region, why not include this event in your itinerary?
+Here, you will find a diverse array of artworks displayed across venues throughout the lush mountain landscape.
+If you’re traveling to the Kansai region this fall, be sure include this event in your itinerary!

-Near Osaka, Rokko Town in Kobe City is packed with sightseeing
+Near Osaka, Rokko Town in Kobe City is packed with sights

 Kobe City is the capital of Hyogo Prefecture, located west of Osaka Prefecture.
 The city, which has flourished as a port town for generations, is full of gorgeous, diverse scenery, from retro European buildings to its bustling Chinatown.
 Visitors from abroad adore this popular spot, which is easily the top tourist city in Hyogo Prefecture.